OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ![Home page](./docimg/screenshot.00.png)

-The menu is accessible from teh hamburger at the top left.
+The menu is accessible from the hamburger at the top left.

 In addition, as we are using the `NMEA Multiplexer` (see this project), you can read pretty much any NMEA data source, compute and transform then, and rebroadcast then on any channel you like, to enable other devices and programs